vgs-samples/vgs-nodejs-sample/README.md

 1. Go to VGS dashboard
 2. Go to `Secure traffic` -> `Inbound`
 3. Put ngrok url to upstream
-4. Apllication should be availiable by `https://<tenant>.sandbox.verygoodproxy.com/`
+4. Application should be available by `https://<tenant>.sandbox.verygoodproxy.com/`
 6. Fill forms in app, submit payment data
 7. Open VGS dashboard, go to `Logs`
 8. Ensure that logger is recording payloads